-The family farm continues to serve a special role in the Canadian economy and as such it receives special status under Canada's tax law.
+The family farm continues to serve an important role in the Canadian economy and, as such, receives special status under Canada's tax law.
 In particular, there are two important tax planning strategies that can be used when transferring a Canadian farm property.
-The Capital Gains Deduction is available to shelter up to \$750,000 of capital gains on transfers of qualified farm property.
-The Intergenerational Rollover permits tax-deferred transfers of farm property to other family members.
-Both strategies can apply to lifetime transfers (i.e. a sale or gift), or to transfers that take place on the death of the owner.
+The Capital Gains Deduction is available to potentially shelter capital gains realized on transfers of qualified farm property, and the Intergenerational Farm Property Rollover (Intergenerational Rollover) permits tax-deferred transfers of farm property to other family members.
+Both strategies can apply to lifetime transfers (i.e., a sale or gift), or to transfers that take place upon the death of the owner.
 The rules surrounding these strategies are very complex and only a general discussion is provided here.
-As with all tax planning, professional advice is critical to understand the specific implications in your situation.
+As with all tax planning, professional advice is critical to understand the specific implications for your situation.

-What is a Farming Business?
+What is a farming business?

 For income tax purposes, farming includes tillage of the soil, raising or exhibiting livestock, maintaining horses for racing, raising poultry, fur farming, dairy farming, fruit growing and beekeeping.
 This is not an exhaustive list, and additional activities may be considered farming.
-However, the lease of property for farming in a share cropping arrangement is generally not considered to be farming.
+However, the lease of property for farming in a "share cropping arrangement" is generally not considered to be farming.
 Whether a farming activity is considered a business is a further consideration, and will depend on the degree of time and effort expended, amongst other criteria.

-Capital Gains Deduction on Qualified Farm Property
+Capital Gains Deduction on qualified farm property